Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 Part of a modeler's job is to find simple models that capture the essence of a system while running quickly and scaling well to larger inputs.

-In our case, we have a very "fine-grained" reaction-diffusion model illustrating Turing patterns, but it takes a huge amount of computational resources because it requires tracking the movements of hundreds of thousands of individual particles.
+In our case, we have a very "fine-grained" reaction-diffusion model illustrating Turing patterns, but this model consumes a huge amount of computational resources because it requires tracking the movements of hundreds of thousands of individual particles.
 Our goal is to build a model that will allow us to appreciate Turing patterns without significant computational overhead.

 Our idea is to grid off two-dimensional space into blocks and store only the *concentration* of each type of particle found inside the block.
 To make things even simpler, we assume that there is some maximum concentration of particles possible, so that we can divide the number of particles by this maximum concentration.
 As a result, the concentration of a particle in each block will be represented by a decimal number between 0 and 1.